ralphwetzel/theonionbox/README.md

 Therefore no configuration be necessary - if you are operating your node at `ControlPort 9051` (which is the default for a relay) or `ControlPort 9151` (the default for TorBrowser).

-For all other situations, you may configure the way of operation of your _Box_ via a configuration file.
+For all other situations, you may configure the way of operation of your box via a configuration file.

 ### Location
 If you do not provide a dedicated `--config=<path>` to define the path to a configuration file via the [command line](#command-line-parameters), _The Onion Box_ checks for availability of a file named `theonionbox.cfg` at one of the following locations (in the given order):